brylevkirill/notes/Knowledge Representation and Reasoning.md

   *advantage*:  in the spirit of OpenIE, a universal schema can use textual patterns as novel relations and hence increases the coverage of traditional schemas
   *advantage*:  matrix factorization learns better embeddings for entity-pairs for which only surface form patterns are observed, and these can also lead to better extractions of canonical relations

-  ["Injecting Logical Background Knowledge into Embeddings for Relation Extraction"](#injecting-logical-background-knowledge-into-embeddings-for-relation-extraction-rocktaschel-singh-riedel) by Rocktaschel et al. `paper`
+  ["Injecting Logical Background Knowledge into Embeddings for Relation Extraction"](#injecting-logical-background-knowledge-into-embeddings-for-relation-extraction-rocktaschel-singh-riedel) by Rocktaschel et al. `paper` `summary`
 	([talk](http://techtalks.tv/talks/injecting-logical-background-knowledge-into-embeddings-for-relation-extraction/61526/) `video`)
 	*(combining matrix factorization with knowledge represented as first-order logic)*